Updated: Oct 2

 We are adapting our vital and specialised work of rolling out palliative care, looking after palliative care patients while keeping them safe from COVID-19, and helping our extensive network of palliative care centres to play their role in preventing COVID-19.
 At the same time, partners are preparing to deliver palliative care to families affected by COVID-19.
 The changes cover our five partner organisations, the health centres which they are mentoring, and the palliative care departments of the four Central Hospitals.

 These changes include providing Personal Protective Equipment (PPE – face-masks, goggles, gloves, re-usable gowns and rubber boots), and hand-sanitiser, buckets and soap for the 30 health facilities.
 They include training staff to prevent COVID-19 and to handle COVID-19 cases.
 They include training communities in social distancing and hand-washing to prevent COVID-19, along with hand-wash kits to help them do so.

-To the 8,000 or so palliative care patients currently enrolled in Chifundo, our partners will give larger quantities than usual of pain-relief drugs, and also mobile phones, to help patients and their families to remain longer than usual at home without visiting a hospital and yet still receive phone consultations from hospital staff.
+To the 8,000 or so palliative care patients currently enrolled in Chifundo, our partners will give larger quantities than usual of pain-relief drugs, to help patients and their families to remain longer than usual at home without visiting a hospital.
+We shall give some healthcare staff mobile phones so that many patients can still receive phone consultations from hospital staff. .
 Those families in greatest need will get extra food, soap and buckets.

 Some of our partners’ staff will be working long hours in triage centres or in COVID referral hospitals, and Chifundo will now help them with transport while public transport is much reduced.
 We will also provide mobile phone time for consulting with palliative care patients remotely, fuel for travel to visit people suspected of having COVID-19, and internet access for office staff to work from home.
 There will also be changes in EMMS’s management of the project, as we cannot travel to Malawi and management of the project now takes more of our time.